Actindo-AG/Documentation/PIM/Integration/06_ManageCatalogs.md

 ## Create a catalog

-Create a catalog for new attributes you want to assign to a certain category.
+Create a catalog with at least one category for new attributes you want to assign to a certain category.

+### Define the catalog basic data

+Create a new catalog and define its name to be able to create one or more categories afterwards.

-### Prerequisites
+#### Prerequisites

 No prerequisites to fulfill.

-### Procedure
+#### Procedure
 *PIM > Settings > Tab CATALOGS*

 ![Catalogs](/Assets/Screenshots/PIM/Settings/Catalogs/Catalogs.png "[Catalogs]")